gwdistsys18/dist-sys-practice/report/bare-bones-ci-in-action/index.md

 ![work flow](work_flow.svg)

-- Developers push code to version control system (Git or Github)
+- Developers push code to version control system (Git, Github, Subversion)
 - Version control system notifies CI manager (Jenkins or Travis) about the update
 - CI manager pulls the latest code, conducts unit test and builds artifact
 - If all tests are passed, the artifact will be staged for deployment, if not, dev team will be notified by email.

 ### Comparisons between the 2 Solution Stacks

-The path on the left suggests a completely private CI solution, in which all the components could be installed inside the LAN environment of enterprise without public accessibility, also the solution is free of software charges.
+#### Use Case & Cost

-In contrast, the path on the right is more suitable for open source projects, in which anything is accessible by anyone.
+The path on the left suggests a completely private CI solution, in which all the components could be installed inside the LAN environment of enterprise without public accessibility, also the solution is free of software licence charges.

-As long as you keep the project open-source, the CI solution is free of charge, however, once for private projects, the monthly cost could be a few hundreds of dollars.
+In contrast, the path on the right is more suitable for open source projects.

-This demo focuses on the implementation of the private CI solution on the left path, hopefully it will help if you attempt to build a similar CI system.
+As long as you keep your project open-source, the CI solution is free of charge, however, once you turn your project into private, the monthly cost could go up to a few hundreds of dollars.

 #### Git vs. GitHub

 Git is a well-known open source version control system, which applies client-server architecture.
 It is possible for an enterprise to set up a private Git server to manage internal code repositories.

-GitHub, the largest open source code management community, builds its service on Git, and gains popularity over years.
+GitHub, perhaps the largest open source code management community for now, builds its service on Git, and gains popularity over years.
 By default, code repositories on GitHub are publicly accessible to anyone to fork, star, or even send pull requests.
 However, if you pay $7 per month, GitHub also allows to manage private repositories for you.

-In order to react to version control system events, Git provides native _Git Hook_, which is a _bash_, _Python_ or _Ruby_ script that could be triggered by events such as receiving a push from client.
-For GitHub, it provides a web service called _Webhook_, which is configurable on GitHub website, upon specified events, sends an HTTP POST request to the URLs you provide.
+In order to notify about version control system events, Git provides native _Git Hook_, which is a _bash_, _Python_ or _Ruby_ script that could be triggered by events such as receiving a push from client.
+For GitHub, it provides a web service called _Webhook_, which is configurable on GitHub website, upon specified events, sends out an HTTP _POST_ request to the URLs you provide.

-In this demo, the _post-receive_ Git hook is used, which is written in a short _bash_ script that calls _Jenkins_ web API to trigger a build upon client pushes code to Git server.
+In this demo, the _post-receive_ Git hook is used, which is written in a short _bash_ script that calls _Jenkins_ web API to trigger a build upon client pushes code to the private Git server.

 #### Jenkins vs. Travis-CI

-Both Jenkins and Travis-CI are popular CI tools, however, they are better suited for different types of projects.
+Both Jenkins and Travis-CI are popular CI management tools, however, they are for different types of projects.

 Jenkins is a Java-based, open source software, which is supported by a massive set of plugins that